Robert Price LPCC, LMHC

-Who is Robert Price LPCC
+Who is Robert Price LPCC, LMHC ?

 Robert has worked in mental health and vocational rehabilitation services for over 30 years.
 His positions have primarily focused on inclusion of individuals with psychiatric disabilities in the workplace.
 Areas of expertise include Comprehensive Vocational Assessments, Job Placement Practices, Worksite Accommodations and Employer and Employee Work Incentives.
 Robert is also skilled in Assistive Technology and regularly participates in trainings to upgrade his knowledge.